sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 {{< highlight JSON >}}
 {"timestamp":"2018-10-12T18:28:43.204565+0000","level":"info","message":"publishing check result","payload":{"client":"sensu-enterprise","check":{"name":"testing_error","output":"its just a test","status":2,"handler":"opsgenie","opsgenie":{"tags":{"this":"is wrong"}},"refresh":2,"executed":1539368923,"issued":1539368923}}}{{< /highlight >}}

-Review the logs on the Sensu server to determine if the issue is making it through to the server Grep for the error message, specifically the check "name" attribute.
+Review the logs on the Sensu server to determine if the issue is making it through to the server.
+Grep for the error message, specifically the check "name" attribute.

 {{< highlight json >}}